We’re all looking forward to the return of live theatre.

-We first performed this pure country fun musical in 2013 and now it’s back for an encore run.
-Pump Boys is a slice of life show about some good ol’ boys who work at a gas station and two outgoing waitresses at the neighboring Diner, located somewhere between Frog Level and Smyrna, North Carolina.
-With an exuberant mixture of country rock/pop and musical theatre tunes, and a cast of characters you’ll love to laugh with, Pump Boys will leave you smiling from ear to ear.
+We first performed this joyful musical in 2013 and now it’s back for an encore run.
+Filled with an exuberant mixture of country pop/rock and musical theatre tunes, Pump Boys is a slice of life show about some down home folks who run the local gas station and diner in a rural southern town.
+This cast of characters and their straightforward take on life, love and music will leave you tapping your foot and smiling from ear to ear.

 By Conor McPherson

 The arrival of a mysterious single woman from Dublin disrupts the routine in a tiny pub in rural Ireland.
 Pints in hand, the local barflies vie to impress her with tales of the supernatural – but what starts as stories of ghosts and fairies leads to revelations about love and family, forging bonds of friendship and illuminating the healing powers of community and kindness.
 Playwright Conor McPherson, deft at writing plays that combine a comedic touch with deep resonant themes, was awarded the Laurence Olivier Award for Best New Play for The Weir.

 REMAINS TO BE SEEN